amd/Quark/docs/source/onnx/tutorial_microexponents_quantization.rst

 What is Microexponents Quantization?
 ------------------------------------

 `This paper <https://arxiv.org/abs/2302.08007>`__ introduces several specific formats, including MX4, MX6, and MX9.
-We have implemented these formats in AMD Quark ONNX quantizer through a custom op named BFPFixNeuron.
+We have implemented these formats in AMD Quark ONNX quantizer through a custom op named "BFPQuantizeDequantize".
 This op supports classical BFP and Microexponents both by setting attribute ``bfp_method`` to ``to_bfp`` for BFP or ``to_bfp_prime`` for Microexponents.
 To select MX4, MX6, and MX9, set the value for the ``bit_width`` attribute according to the following table.

 +-------------------+------------------------+
 | Formats           | "bit_width" values     |